ttlekich/cards/README.md

 -   [ ] Ending a round on 2, 4, 7, or 8
 -   [ ] Endgame screen
 -   [ ] Game loading states
+-   [ ] Refreshing on game screen when deployed

 #### High